morgenman/Computer-Science/Professional Practice/Video 2 Feedback.md

 Able to do things just like humans or better need precautions

+Could have practiced a little bit more.
+Video was a bit choppy.
+Also, Watermark is painful.
+Window key + G has recording mode

 I think the distinction between killer robot and AI should be separated.

+# Trevor
+GLaDOS
+Genetic Lifeform and Disk Operating System

+Portal, Deicing purpose
+Should the main character trust GLaDOS?

+* Stockholm's Syndrome
+* When Glados is kidnapped, she hates the birds, but later loves them
+* Showing human characteristics
+*